Signal Access Management

 Figure 3.
 All public signals from a subsystem

-Components that have this property set to protected (Figure 4), and which are inside a locked subsystem, will hide all of their signals in Schematic Editor, as well as HIL SCADA (Figure 5).
+Components that have this property set to protected (Figure 4), and which are inside a locked subsystem, will hide all of their signals (Figure 5).
+In real-time/VHIL simulation, signals are hidden in Schematic Editor and HIL SCADA.
+In TyphoonSim simulation, signals are hidden in TyphoonSim Scope.

 Figure 4.
 Setting the signal access property to Protected